-James Peisker started his hospitality career at the age of 14 as a host in a diner across the street from his house in St. Louis, MO.
-By the time he was 16 he had worked as a dishwasher and moved his way up to a waiter.
-James Peisker began his culinary career at The Gatesworth at One McKnight Place.
-After graduating from Clayton High School in St. Louis he attended Forest Park Community College and competed with the American Culinary Federation state jr. team.
-After a year he moved to Hyde Park, New York to attend The Culinary Institute of America.
+James Peisker began his hospitality career at the ripe age of 14 as a host for the diner across the street from his house in St. Louis, MO.
+By the time he was 16 he had worked his way from host, to dishwasher, and eventually moved his way up to being a waiter.
+It was working with the chefs at The Gatesworth Home that James truly found his passion for the culinary arts, and inspired him to go to culinary school.
+After graduating high school he attended Forest Park Community College and competed with the American Culinary Federation State Junior Team.
+Finally, after a year at FP he moved to Hyde Park, New York to attend The Culinary Institute of America.

 Feel free to email me at: email@example.com

 Chris Carter is a local Nashvillian, raised in Hendersonville, TN.
-He worked his first job as a bus boy in high school.
-After graduating from Hendersonville High he attended University of Memphis with a major in hospitality management.
-He worked a couple jobs in college, promotions for a radio station f restaurant industry, at Coletta’s, as a server/banquet server and then as a bartender for two years, before attending culinary school.
+Chris made his entry into the restaurant world working as a bus boy during his high school years.
+After graduating from Hendersonville High he attended the University of Memphis and graduated with a major in hospitality management.
+He worked a couple of jobs in college, doing promotions for a radio station, and took positions in the restaurant industry as well, working as a server and banquet server at Coletta’s, and then as a bartender for two years, before deciding to attend culinary school.

-He attended culinary school in Scottsdale, AZ at Le Cordon Blue, majoring in culinary management.
-Chris worked his first kitchen job at Dragon Fly Café, in Scottsdale, as sous chef.
-After a year and a half stay he started a job in a pair of restaurants in Scottsdale, Atlas Bistro and Twisted Eatery.
-After graduation he took a job at Flemings Steakhouse and started mastering the art of grilling meats.
-Chris recently moved back to Nashville and took a job at the Capital Grille, at The Hermitage Hotel.
-At the hotel Chris controlled quality and took charge of the meat station while serving wonderfully prepared grilled meats.
+Chris attended culinary school at Le Cordon Blue in Scottsdale, AZ, and chose to further his undergraduate education, majoring in culinary management.
+During his time in culinary school, Chris worked his first kitchen job as a sous chef at Dragon Fly Café in Scottsdale, but after a year and a half he decided to switch gears.
+He began working for two different Scottsdale spots, Atlas Bistro and Twisted Rose Winery and Eatery, which further opened his eyes to the culinary arts.
+After graduation he took a job at Flemings Steakhouse where he found himself mastering the art of grilling meats.
+In 2009 Chris moved back to Nashville and took a job at the Capital Grille at The Hermitage Hotel, where he and James met.
+Chris controlled quality and took charge of the meat station there, serving wonderfully prepared grilled meats.
 Chris has always had a great appreciation for high quality ingredients and a passion for perfection in the kitchen.
 Chris now is ready to serve the Nashville people with great products and wonderful service.

 Feel free to email me at: firstname.lastname@example.org